Off-road go-kart

-Off-road karting uses a four-wheeled powered vehicle designed for off-road use as opposed to the longer established activities of racing go-karts used for racing on a paved road circuit.
-Off-road go-karting is now well-established and popular activity with a burgeoning range of vehicles, options, and adherents.
+Off-road go-karting uses a four-wheeled powered vehicle designed for off-road usage.
+This is opposed to the longer established activities of racing go-karts used for racing on a paved road circuit.
+Off-road go-karting is now a well-established and popular activity with a burgeoning range of vehicles, options, and adherents.

 Just as the automobile is undergoing evolutionary changes, noticeably in the field of "off-road" use, the smaller recreational vehicles called "go-karts" have spawned a new generation of vehicles for off-road use.

 The origins of using a go-kart-sized vehicle for off-road use undoubtedly had many stages of development and claimants whose homemade vehicles were "the first" off-road go-karts.
 However, as it concerns manufactured products, it seems the first was from Honda, who released in 1977 a vehicle they called the Odyssey, essentially an "off-road" go-kart with a 250 cm3 two-stroke engine, single-seat, and a continuously variable automatic transmission (CVT).
 The main differences to the traditional racing go-kart were a bigger size of tires (giving greater ground clearance and off-road traction) and a roll cage.

 This proved to be a very popular vehicle and in 1985 Honda made major upgrades to the Odyssey and released the FL350.
 Changes were an improved roll cage, 350 cm3 engine with an electric starter, and a full front and back suspension system.
 Then, in late 1989 Honda released the FL 400.
 In addition to the increased engine size (a liquid-cooled 400 cm3 unit), it had its suspension improved to handle the extra load.
 However, this had evolved into an expensive vehicle and sales decreased, so Honda ceased manufacture in 1990.

 Although today these aging Honda units are still to be found and have an enthusiastic following, their main achievement was to create a pool of enthusiasts alerted to the possibilities of off-road small vehicle recreation.